Healthy Homes - Bathroom

 - Always supervise young children in bathtubs.

 What’s under your bathroom sink?
-Learn more about what’s in these products, about potential health effects, and about safety and handling from the U.S. Department of Health & Human Services Household Products Database.
+Learn more about what’s in these products, about potential health effects, and about safety and handling from the What's in Products Website.

 The Tennessee Department of Environment and Conservation has partnered with local law enforcement and solid waste officials across Tennessee to develop ways to take back unwanted pharmaceuticals.
 There are now permanent collection sites and temporary collection events capable of accepting and properly disposing of unwanted pharmaceuticals.
 Permanent collection centers are usually hosted and operated by law enforcement agencies or medical facility vendors.
 Various local law enforcement agencies host temporary collection events for their community.
 Check TDEC’s Unwanted Pharmaceuticals Take Back webpage for listings of permanent medication collection sites.